8 ways to modernise your home on a budget

 5. Upgrade your lighting

 Clever lighting can transform and modernise a home, from turning dingy spaces warm and cosy to bringing out the best in your colour scheme or making a room appear larger.
-They also add aesthetic appeal, whether that's a statement pendant lamp above a kitchen island or pretty table lamps that brighten up gloomy corners.
-For more inspiration and tips check out these lighting design ideas.

 6. Shop around